 For many, the ultimate goal in a triathlon is to finish before the cutoff time.
 But what is a cutoff time in a triathlon?
 A cutoff time is the designated time a triathlete should have covered the entire or, in some cases, part of the course in a race.

-Give yourself the best possible chances to avoid missing the cut-off time and check our Best Triathlon Battle-Tested Budgeting Gear
+Unleash your potential and avoided missing the cutoff time and check our Best Triathlon Battle-Tested Budgeting Gear

 Below is a table showing the distance categories, the cutoff time of each discipline, and the overall cutoff time.